 ‘Tis better to give.

 Now that I can buy anything I want, I’ve learned that what really matters—and what I enjoy most—is being able to do things that help other people.
-These are the 8 smart things you should do if you land extra cash.

 Don’t donate all at once.